 Mark S. Bonham is the Executive Director of The Veritas Foundation, a registered Canadian Charity.
 He is also a Senior Fellow of Massey College, University of Toronto in Toronto, Canada.
 He received his M.Sc.
 (Econ), with a focus on Capital Markets Theory, from the London School of Economics (1986), a B.Comm. from the University of Toronto (1982), and is a Fellow, Life Office Management Association (1982).

-After an extensive career in the Canadian financial industry and having founded two successful mutual fund companies in Canada, Mark is completing his financial book A History of the Canadian Financial Industry, 1900 to Present.
+After an extensive career in the Canadian financial industry and having founded two successful mutual fund companies in Canada (see Professional), Mark is completing his financial book A History of the Canadian Financial Industry, 1900 to Present.

 Mark has endowed several Chairs in Finance and a two-year full graduate scholarship for MBA students at the Rotman School of Management, University of Toronto, in Toronto, Canada.
 Today, there are 19 Bonham Scholar graduates that are active alumni of the school and the business studies program.

 Mark is a contributor and author to The Canadian Encyclopedia on the subject of the financial industry.

-A member of the Board of Directors and co-founder of the Canadian Business History Association (CBHA/ACHA), Mark has edited two CBHA/ACHA books: Trade-Offs: The History of Canada-U.S. Trade Negotiations (2019) and Becoming 150: 150 Years of Canadian Business History (University of Toronto Press, 2018).
+A member of the Board of Directors and co-founder of the Canadian Business History Association (CBHA/ACHA), Mark has edited two CBHA/ACHA books: Trade-Offs: The History of Canada-U.S. Trade Negotiations (2019) and Becoming 150: 150 Years of Canadian Business History (2018).

 Mark is on the Board of Directors, and is Chief Fundraiser, for the children’s charity We Are The Villagers.
 The organization provides funding to children of low income families in northern Ontario to allow them to participate in extra-curricular sports and arts programs.
 Under Mark’s fundraising leadership, WATV has grown from 165 children and $40,000 in funding (2014) to $175,000 and 600 children located in 19 communities (2022).